kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 }
 ```

-It takes around 140 lines to implement this trait. `syn-helpers` here handles cases when the AST contains generics.
+It takes around 140 lines to implement this trait. `syn-helpers` here can handle the cases when the AST contains generics.
 Using `syn-helpers` means the code can focus on the actual behaviour of the trait rather than handling all the different cases Rust declarations can be in.

 ---
-Although it is called `syn-helpers` and that was it's original aim, it has now grown out into a large framework focused on derive macros.
+Although it is called `syn-helpers` and that was its original aim, it has now grown into a large framework focused on derive macros.
 So if you write derive macros and maybe struggle with keeping things concise.
-I want it to be used for more than my own work!
-If you have API/abstraction you want added for a proc-macro you are writing I am open [for discussion](https://github.com/kaleidawave/syn-helpers/issues).
+If you have API/abstraction you want to be added for a proc-macro you are writing I am open [for discussion](https://github.com/kaleidawave/syn-helpers/issues).

 Building this out I feel it might be close to a fully declarative macro implementation [notes here](https://github.com/kaleidawave/syn-helpers/issues/1).
-Rust current has declarative macros but anything `derive` based has to be done imperatively and there isn't a end to end declarative approach.
+Rust current has declarative macros but anything `derive` based has to be done imperatively and there isn't an end-to-end declarative approach.
 Maybe it could be tried out in this library.

 ### Putting the framework to build more customisable `derive` implementations